What is Thermally Modified Wood Decking and Siding?

 Compare the differences of thermally modified wood to other types of wood decking, get a free copy of the "Ultimate Guide to Selecting The Right Decking".
 Download now!

-Thermally Modified Hem Fir Siding and deckingThermaWood Hem-Fir used to wrap a home and create a rooftop deck in ski country.
-When the best process is used, thermally modified wood can withstand all types of climates and adds insulation.
+Thermally Modified Hem Fir Siding and deckingThermaWood Hem-Fir used to clad a home in ski country.
+When the best process is used, thermally modified wood can withstand all types of climates and adds a layer of insulation.

 Unlike standard kiln drying, thermal modification uses super high temperatures to create a chemical change in the wood.
 The basic thermal modification process involves high heat in a specialized kiln that usually has no oxygen in it.
 The heat creates chemical and physical changes that alters the wood at the cellular level.
 Some amazing things happen to the wood during this process.